+Therapy after losing mom is important.
 Losing a mother brings psychological pain.
-Without proper therapy, the loss of your mother can cripple your psychology for the rest of your life.
+Without proper therapy, the loss of your mom can cripple your psychology for life.

 Recovering from the loss of your mother is like any other psychological problem that needs proper care.

-Is it a must for someone to go to a therapist after losing their mother for them to recover fully?
+Is it a must for someone to go to a therapist after losing their mom for them to recover fully?

 The most important thing after the loss of your mom is for you to have the right knowledge of what you are going through and how to successfully recover.